KoushikReddy9963/RealEstate-Phase-1-Group46/README.md

 ## Notes

-- Use only one pay/buy click at a time (prevents multiple purchases).
 - Sellers can only advertise if previous request is rejected or not made.
-- Purchased properties do not show contact or listed date.
 - All main features are available from the dashboard.

----

-## Credits

-- Made by Group 46 for Real Estate Project